 Welcome to the ETSU Department of Literature and Language.
 Our department is made up of an exciting group of faculty dedicated to engaging with students through on-site and online courses, pursuing new avenues of scholarship, and serving the university.

-Our faculty is made up of literary and language scholars, linguist, and creative writers.
-Our interests range from Western and Eastern literatures and languages to focused analysis of regional and comparative literature, mythology, film studies, technical writing, linguistics and ESL, composition studies, writing across the curriculum, computer-assisted writing, and creative writing.
+Our faculty is made up of literary and language scholars, linguists, and creative writers.
+Our interests range from Western and Eastern literatures and languages to regional and comparative literature, Appalachian studies, film and media studies, mythology, linguistics and ESL, composition studies, writing across the curriculum, technical and professional writing, computer-assisted writing, environmental writing, and creative writing.

-The Department of Literature and Language offers the Bachelor of Arts and Master of Arts degrees in English as well as the Bachelor of Arts degree in Foreign Language with concentrations in French, German, and Spanish.
-In addition to classes traditionally offered by similar departments, we incorporate innovative courses for majors, and we offer minors in areas such as film studies, technical writing, applied Spanish, linguistics, and classical studies, along with emphases in writing or language/linguistics.
-Our department also hosts the Women’s Studies program, which also has a Bachelor of Arts degree.
+The Department of Literature and Language offers the Bachelor of Arts and Master of Arts degrees in English as well as the Bachelor of Arts degree in Foreign Language with concentrations in German, Japanese, and Spanish.
+We offer minors in Applied Spanish, Classical Studies, Creative Writing, English, Film and Media Studies, French, German, Japanese, Linguistics, Spanish, Technical and Professional Writing, and Women’s, Gender, and Sexuality Studies.

-We also provide courses to support programs minors in other departments, including Environmental Studies and African-American Studies.
-In addition to the traditional Master of Arts in English, we offer graduate certificate programs in Teaching English as a Second Language (TESL) and technical writing.
+We provide courses to support programs and minors in other departments, including Appalachian Studies, Black American Studies, Environmental Studies, and Religious Studies.
+In addition to the traditional Master of Arts in English, we offer a graduate certificate program in Teaching English to Speakers of Other Languages (TESOL).